lmeazzini/lmeazzini.github.io/_pages/about.md

 permalink: /about/
 ---

-Undergraduate computer engineer with knowledge in programming, data science, artificial intelligence, fault diagnosis.
-Passionate about science, with strong theoretical and technical experience, also good interpersonal and business skills.
+MSc. on computer science, computer engineer with knowledge in programming, data science, artificial intelligence, financial market and fault diagnosis.
+Passionate about science, with strong theoretical and technical experience, good interpersonal and business skills for working in a team and achieve success.